Wooden Ships Comments on this Auxiliary Gaff Yawl

-She has spent her life on the south Devon coast cruising Westcountry waters, with occasional forays abroad to Europe.
+She has spent her life on the south coast of Devon and Cornwall cruising Westcountry waters, with occasional forays abroad to Europe.
 Several significant alterations have been made during her well documented history, including the installation of the first engine, an Ailsa Craig petrol-paraffin unit, in 1923.
 In 1950, Philips of Dartmouth made alterations to her deck layout, removing the original bridge deck and adding a larger cockpit and doghouse to give more volume down below and making the boat a more comfortable cruising yacht.

 A very pretty hull with a typical turn of the century spoon bow, running into a straight forefoot to the ballast keel.
 Steeply raked stern post carrying the rudder with a fine canoe stern.
 Very sweet sheer line with the original design of narrow coachroof leading into the more recent doghouse that has been designed extremely well so as not to affect the aesthetic line of her sheer.
 A powerful gaff yawl rig set with a bowsprit and bumpkin and new sails, gives her balance and speed when desired.